-As you start researching CBD, you will come across acronyms like ECS, THC, and CBD.
-In this article, you will learn what these terms mean, how the endocannabinoid system interacts with CBD and its relevance to an estimated 2 billion-dollar CBD industry.
+As you start researching CBD, you will come across acronyms like CBD, THC, and ECS.
+But what are CBD and THC?
+And what does “ECS” stand for?
+In this article, you will learn what these terms mean, how the endocannabinoid system interacts with CBD and the relevance of the ECS to an estimated 2 billion-dollar CBD industry.try.

 In the human body, the endocannabinoid system (ECS) exists to regulate our "just right" state.
 It helps maintain homeostasis, and it plays a vital role in keeping our cells and bodily systems in alignment.

 The ECS system operates across many of our body's other systems, such as our nervous and immune systems.
 The ECS is a complex signaling system that influences multiple system functions, including:

 - Energy Intake